 “Monsters are here, as elsewhere, expedient representations of other cultures, generalized and demonized to enforce a strict notion of group sameness” (p.15).

-Society creates monsters to not loose their own ideas and defend them from others and to try to justify them.
+Society creates monsters to not lose their own ideas and defend them from others and try to justify them.
 Cohen supports this idea by giving the example of how women have been portrayed as monstrous in a patriarchal society so men can maintain their authority.
 Think of popular legends with witches, almost every single witch is female.

 𝑻𝒉𝒆𝒔𝒊𝒔 𝑽𝑰: 𝑭𝒆𝒂𝒓 𝒐𝒇 𝒕𝒉𝒆 𝑴𝒐𝒏𝒔𝒕𝒆𝒓 𝑰𝒔 𝑹𝒆𝒂𝒍𝒍𝒚 𝒂 𝑲𝒊𝒏𝒅 𝒐𝒇 𝑫𝒆𝒔𝒊𝒓𝒆

 Monsters represent repressed desires.
-This idea is explored in deep in the other book I have shown in the photo at the beginning of this post called Monsters: Evil Beings, Mythical Beasts, and All Manner of Imaginary Terrors by David Gilmore, he suggests:
+This idea is explored deep in the other book I have shown in the photo at the beginning of this post called Monsters: Evil Beings, Mythical Beasts, and All Manner of Imaginary Terrors by David Gilmore, he suggests:

 “Monsters are sources of identification and awe as well as horror, they serve also as vehicles for the expiration of guilt as well as aggression… the monster is the incarnation of self-punishment” (12).